 Nothing short of betrayal: Sonia Gandhi on Centre not clearing GST dues

-New Delhi, Aug 26: Chief ministers belonging to various opposition parties on Wednesday got together and discussed the issue of GST compensation to states, with Congress president Sonia Gandhi saying the Centre's refusal to reimburse the states was nothing short of betrayal of the people by the Modi government.
+New Delhi, Aug 26: Chief Ministers belonging to various opposition parties on Wednesday got together and discussed the issue of GST compensation to states, with Congress president Sonia Gandhi saying the Centre's refusal to reimburse the states was nothing short of betrayal of the people by the Modi government.

-Gandhi convened a virtual meeting of chief ministers of opposition-ruled states to discuss the key issues confronting them.
+Gandhi convened a virtual meeting of Chief Ministers of opposition-ruled states to discuss the key issues confronting them.

 West Bengal chief minister Mamata Banerjee, Maharashtra CM Uddhav Thackeray, Jharkhand CM Hemant Soren and chief ministers of Congress-ruled states Amarinder Singh, Ashok Gehlot, Bhupesh Baghel and V Narayanasamy attended the meeting.